swo/16s-book/manuscript/sec03.md

 # Data processing theory

 Hooray, you have sequence data!
 Now what?
-I’ll assume you did paired-end sequencing (but I’ll make a note for those of you who didn’t).
+I'll assume you did paired-end sequencing (but I'll make a note for those of you who didn't).
 Notably, all 454 sequencing is single-ended.

 ## Raw data and metadata